 By contrast, a refugee is a person who flees their home country due to persecution, conflict, violence, or other circumstances that place them in need of international protection.
 Nearly 212,000 people who have left Venezuela are considered refugees, as they fled the country to escape violence.

-Additionally, according to UNHCR, as of mid-2023, nearly 1.2 million Venezuelans are asylum-seekers who have pending legal asylum applications in their new host countries, including Brazil, Peru, and the United States.
+Additionally, according to the UNHCR, as of mid-2023, nearly 1.2 million Venezuelans were asylum-seekers.
 An asylum-seeker is someone who applies for refugee status in another country and is awaiting a decision on their claim for protection.

 How is the Venezuela crisis affecting children?

-Children and adolescents on the move, especially girls and those who are separated from their families or unaccompanied, are exposed to significant protection risks, including trafficking, sexual exploitation, and abuse.
-Consequently, their mental health and psychosocial well-being are under threat, with reported cases of sexual violence tripling and the risk of suicide increasing among this vulnerable population in the last three years, according to UNICEF.
+Girls, children traveling alone, or those who are separated from their families face even greater threats.
+They are at high risk of trafficking, sexual exploitation, and abuse.
+Their mental health and psychosocial well-being are also threatened: reported cases of sexual violence have tripled, and suicide risk has increased over the last few years, according to UNICEF.

 Another alarming trend has emerged: More children than ever are embarking on hazardous routes to reach their intended destinations.
-Over 30,000 children crossed the Darién Gap in the first four months of 2024, a 40% increase from last year.
-UNICEF reports that in 2024, 800,000 people, including 160,000 minors, are expected to cross the jungle as part of the ongoing migration crisis, requiring humanitarian assistance.
+Over 30,000 children crossed the Darién Gap in the first four months of 2024, a 40% increase from the previous year.
+UNICEF reports that in 2024, 800,000 people, including 160,000 children and teens, were expected to cross the jungle as part of the ongoing migration crisis, requiring humanitarian assistance.

 How is World Vision responding to the Venezuela crisis?

 Since 2019, World Vision has actively responded to the Venezuela crisis through our program “Hope Without Borders.”
-Between 2019 and March 2024, we reached more than 2.1 million through programs focused on child protection, education, food security, access to clean water, sanitation, and hygiene (WASH), and livelihoods in Bolivia, Brazil, Chile, Colombia, Ecuador, Peru, and Venezuela.
+As of December 2024, we have supported 2.58 million people through programs focused on child protection, education, food security, access to clean water, sanitation, and hygiene (WASH), and livelihoods in Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Panama, Peru, and Venezuela.

 We’re also facilitating economic integration through employment support and training and mental health services for people impacted by the crisis.
 Collaboration with faith-based organizations is vital and enables us to offer safe spaces, skills training, and language classes.
 World Vision’s cash transfers and food aid have become an essential lifeline for thousands of people.